 Selected Work in Progress

-Exploiting Bounded Treatment Effect Heterogeneity for Improved Inference in (Quasi-)Experiments with Imperfect Compliance (with X. D’Haultfoeuille and S. Loewe). [ Abstract ]
+Exploiting Bounded Treatment Effect Heterogeneity for Improved Inference in (Quasi-)Experiments with Imperfect Compliance (with X. D’Haultfoeuille, P. Ketz and S. Loewe). [ Abstract ]

-As a follow-up research project, this work consider the setting studied in Hazard and Löwe (2024, see above) under a bounded treatment effect heterogeneity assumption.
+As a follow-up research project to Hazard and Loewe (2024), this work consider the same setting while adding a bounded treatment effect heterogeneity assumption.
 Relying on the constraints imposed by the LATE (Angrist and Imbens, 1994) identifying assumption on the joint distribution of the reduced form and first-stage estimands, we propose a novel estimator based on a projection of empirical moments on the constraint with a high potential for reduction in RMSE.
 Inference results based on resampling methods---taking into account the bias of the estimator as well as the challenge raised by inference at the border of the parameter space---are currently being developed, with encouraging results in Monte-Carlo simulations and candidate applications.

 The Impact of Retraining Programs on Firms’ Labor Demand and Occupational Mobility (with G. Azmat, L. Behaghel, R. Rathelot and J. Sultan).
 Draft coming soon. [ Abstract ]